KPI Tree

 Nobody owns the number between the numbers

-See the structure of your revenue engine
+See the revenue engine as a driver tree

 Find the real bottleneck, not the loudest symptom